LucasHenriqueDiniz/AutoWabba/README.md

 6. **Login to Nexus Mods if Needed**: If prompted, log in to your Nexus Mods account.
 (Note: You may need to log in again because AutoWabba uses a separate Edge/Chromium instance for automation.)
 7. **Let AutoWabba Work**: The status bar will update as downloads are processed.
 You can monitor progress and stop automation at any time by clicking "Stop".

-> **Note:** You may be asked to log in to Nexus Mods again, as AutoWabba creates a modified browser instance for automation.

 ## How It Works

 AutoWabba uses Chrome DevTools Protocol to connect to Wabbajack's embedded browser (WebView2) and automatically clicks download buttons when Wabbajack opens Nexus Mods pages.